Even the Big Guys Screw Up SEO

 I think it’s important for any business owner to read the full article because it’s a cautionary tale.
 If it can happen to a major retailer like J.C.
 Penney, it can happen to you.
 That’s why it’s important to have a basic understanding of how SEO works and know what your SEO company is doing in your name.
 It’s kind of like bookkeeping.
 If your company fails to pay payroll taxes, the IRS won’t go after your bookkeeper, they’ll come after you.
 Google is a lot like the IRS in that respect; they don’t have any sympathy for the “I didn’t know” excuse.

 This entry was posted on Tuesday, February 15th, 2011 at 10:07 am and is filed under Cautionary Tales, Search Engine Optimization.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.